GenericMappingTools/gmt-for-geodesy/3_lines_polygons_symbols/README.md

 <img src="lines_5.png" width="60%">

-You can combine those as you want.
-E.g. `,.-`
+You can combine those as you want, e.g. `-W9p,red,.-`

 <img src="lines_6.png" width="60%">

+But you can also have finer control by directly specifying the length of dashes and gaps with a syntax of `<length of dash>_<length of gap>`, e.g. `-W9p,red,20_20`

 ## Drawing symbols